run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/configuration/server-configuration-app-android-ios.md

 #Configure CITSmart instance for mobile access

-This document is intended to provide guidance for configuring the server for using CITSmart SM mobile application (iOS and Android plataform).
+This document is intended to provide guidance for configuring the server for using CITSmart Experience mobile application (iOS and Android plataform).

 Before getting starded
 ----------------------